How to Apply

 - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
 A minimum prerequisite GPA of 2.25 is required in the prerequisite courses to apply for admission.

-- Professional Observation Form: A professional observation form signed by an eye doctor or ophthalmic medical technician that documents at least 2 observation hours in an eye clinic must be submitted before the deadline.
-Contact the department at (501) 526-5880 or at OMT@uams.edu to schedule a professional observation or to obtain the professional observation form.
+- Professional Observation Form: One (1) completed Professional Observation Form from an ophthalmologist or a certified ophthalmic medical technician that documents at least 2 observation hours in an eye clinic or actual ophthalmic assisting experience.
+Observation hours must be current, completed within the last two years.
+You may also contact the department at (501) 526-5880 or at OMT@uams.edu to schedule a professional observation at the UAMS Harvey & Bernice Jones Eye Institute.

 - Interview: Qualified applicants are contacted to arrange an interview after receipt of application and all official transcripts.